DashboardHub/Blog/_posts/2015-09-26-symfony-controller-not-extending-fosrest-bundle.md

 }
 ```

-The `services.yml` will look something like this
+The `services.yml` will look something like this:

 ```yaml
 services: